Samuel Wilson (Portsmouth MP)

+Early life

 Wilson was born in Ballycloughan, County Antrim, Ireland, in 1832.
 He was educated at Ballymena and at first intended taking up civil engineering.
-For three years he worked for a brother-in-law [Robert Chesney], a linen manufacturer, but in 1852 decided to emigrate to Australia.
+For three years he worked for a brother-in-law Robert Chesney, a linen manufacturer, but in 1852 decided to emigrate to Australia.

+Australian entrepreneur

 He arrived in Melbourne in May 1852 and worked on the goldfields, but a few months later decided to join two brothers who had preceded him to Australia, and had a pastoral property in the Wimmera.
 He was made manager of one of their holdings, and selling a small property he had in Ireland, with his brothers bought Longerenong station for £40,000.
 He dug waterholes and made dams on the property which much improved and increased its carrying capacity.

 Yanko station in the Riverina was then purchased and much improved.
 In 1869 Wilson bought his brothers' interests in their stations, afterwards bought other stations in Victoria, New South Wales and Queensland, and became very wealthy.
 He was interested in the Acclimatization Society of Victoria and in 1873 wrote pamphlets on the angora goat, and on the ostrich.
 In 1878 a paper he had written was expanded into a volume, The Californian Salmon With an Account of its Introduction into Victoria, and published in the same year.
 In 1879 another edition of this was published in London under the title, Salmon at the Antipodes.

 Coursing was his preferred sport and he was President of the Ballarat Coursing Club from at least 1875 to 1882.
 He awarded £20 for the winner of the 1875 Ercildoune Cup and in 1876 it was run on his Ercildoune estate.

 In 1874 Wilson gave the University of Melbourne £30,000 which with accrued interest was expended on a building in the Gothic style now known as the Wilson Hall.
 It was the most considerable gift or bequest that the university had received up to then.
 In the following year he was elected a member of the Victorian Legislative Council (1875-1881) and Legislative Assembly (1861-64) for the Western Province, but he never took a very prominent part in politics.
+He was knighted in 1875.
 Around that time he purchased the magnificent Ercildoune property for a rumoured £250,000.

+English statesman

-About the beginning of 1881 he went to England with his family and leased Hughenden Manor, once the property of the Earl of Beaconsfield.
+About the beginning of 1881 he went to England with his family and leased Hughenden Manor, in Buckinghamshire, once the property of the Earl of Beaconsfield: and in London, a town house at 10 Grosvenor Square in Mayfair.
 He twice contested seats for the House of Commons without success, but in 1886 was elected as a Conservative for Portsmouth and sat until 1892.

-In September 1893 he again came to Victoria and stayed until March 1895.
+In September 1893 he again came to Victoria and stayed in Australia until March 1895.
 He became ill soon after his return to England and died on 11 June 1895, and is buried in Kensal Green Cemetery, London.
+Lady Wilson stayed on at Grosvenor Square until 1907.